Cracking The Digital Code

 What could a road map look like?

-As a part of the initiation of ‘Platformation’, one would have to examine the opportunity that can be capitalised and then embark on a business as well as technology readiness assessment.
+As a part of the initiation of ‘Platformation’, one would have to examine the opportunity that can be capitalized and then embark on a business as well as technology readiness assessment.

-The combination of the above assessment would help map the position of the organisation in one of the following four categories — beginners, technovators, challengers and visionaries, capturing the existing state of the organisation.
+The combination of the above assessment would help map the position of the organization in one of the following four categories — beginners, technovators, challengers and visionaries, capturing the existing state of the organization.
 The gap analysis of individual elements of the maturity assessment framework then helps a business plan their path to the next ideal stage goals for digital and platform readiness.